 "Turn away from me, Ri."

-"You're gorgeous, Ri." the Conqueror announced spellbound.
+"You're gorgeous, Ri."
+The Conqueror became spellbound.

+Staring into each other's eyes, the Conqueror slowly touched Ri's lips with hers briefly.
 Ri savored the short experience by shutting her eyelids and picturing it over in her mind as the older woman kissed her forehead.

 "We will talk more about us when I see you in Athens."